duckinator/bundler-viz/README.md

 ## Development

 1. Clone the repo
+2. Run `bundle install`
-1. run `rake` to run linter and tests
+3. Run `bundle exec rake spec` to run the linter and tests.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this Bundler plugin onto your local machine, run `bundle exec rake install` then `bundle plugin install bundle-visualize`.

+**NOTE:** As far as I (@duckinator) can tell, there's no way to uninstall Bundler plugins...?

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing